 She helped lower Ric, and he rushed over to find her sitting, surveying the damage.

 Katie said, “I’m going to lose my leg.”

 A critical-care nurse, she instructed Ric to hand her the string from her chalk bag for a tourniquet.
 Her arteries were severed, but had fortunately retracted into her leg.
 She wasn’t bleeding out.
 Then Katie saw that a two-finger-wide section was still attached.
 Could collateral circulation still somehow save her limb?

-Eschewing the string, she held her lower leg on while Rick carried her out, pausing to memorize sections of the rocky slope and trail for foot placements.
+Eschewing the string, she held her lower leg on with her hands while Rick carried her out, pausing to memorize sections of the rocky slope and trail for foot placements.
 He did not feel it at the time, but the next day would be sorer than after running the Western States 100.

 As I slowed, Andrea grabbed onto the back of my harness, helping me stop.
 I ended up half sitting on a rock, one leg folded under.
-The rock stopped when it smacked into my pack, which had been on the ground downhill from me, but was now eight feet above.
+The rock that hit me stopped when it smacked into my pack, which had been on the ground downhill from me, but was now eight feet above.